 Somewhere in the mountains of Greenland, begging to be shredded upon is a peak called Rytterknaegten… or something like that.
 Lucas DeBari, inspired by one, very small, pixelated photo of the peak, has made it his mission to plan the perfect expedition to this unidentified glacier.
 Sherpas Cinema captures Lucas and his team, including Kaitlyn Farrington, recent Olympic gold medalist at the 2014 Sochi Winter Olympics, as they embark on an extraordinary experience rife with laughter, festivity, and triumph.
 Come hear the story behind the film, moderated by Transworld, in Seattle, WA, Berkeley, CA, Costa Mesa, CA, Vancouver, BC, or Whistler, BC.

 Mont-Blanc ultramarathon has drawn in tens of thousands of runners and spectators from all over the world.
 Although recognized as one of the most difficult races in Europe, sometimes taking runners over 48 hours to complete, the runners return to UTMB year after year.
 Camp 4 Collective follows elite ultrarunners Timothy Olson, Rory Bosio, Hal Koerner, Mike Foote, and Ashley Arnold through the training, the preparation, the build up, the fans, the excitement at the finish line, and the journey through 103 miles.
-Come hear the story behind the film in Chicago, IL (9/25), or San Francisco, CA.
+See the story behind the film below.